ferriforty/PPS-24-Scalata/docs/05_implementation/entities.md

 - **Immutability:** Every state update produces a new value object, ensuring functional purity and referential transparency.

-Certainly!
-Here is a revised version of **Section 2.
-Entity Creation**, adapted to explicitly document the use of **Factories** for creating entities in your project’s implementation report:

 ## 2. Entity Creation

 Entities in the system are **always instantiated via dedicated Factory classes**